marim18/module_basics_redux_I-Maria/README.md

 In this assignment your goal is always to get the car to the final flag.
 You have three functions (Lego blocks) to achieve this:

-•	Move -> Moves the car 1 space in the direction it is heading.
+- **Move** : Moves the car 1 space in the direction it is heading.
-•	Turn -> Turns the car 90 deg clockwise.
+- **Turn** : Turns the car 90 deg clockwise.
-•	Peek -> Returns true if the next cell is open, otherwise false.
+- **Peek** : Returns true if the next cell is open, otherwise false.

-Of course, you also have the option to use the other blocks from our syllabus to achieve your goal (variables, conditionals, arrays, loops and functions)
+Of course, you also have the option to use the other blocks that you create based on our syllabus to achieve your goal (variables, conditionals, arrays, loops and functions)

 ***Example:***
 ![alt](images/eks.png)